yadayadajaychan/utf-8-steg/README.md

 These characters are used to encode two bits of data each and are inserted into the message.

 ## Limitations
-This program currently can't parse the argument '-' as stdin/stdout and can't read data from stdin.
+This program currently can't parse the argument '-' as stdin/stdout.

 Each zero-width character takes up 3 bytes but only encodes two bits of data, meaning 12 bytes is going to be needed to encode 1 byte of data.
 When trying to encode very large files, pasting the text into an application can cause it to hang.